 Many of us have heard the expression, “Having a roof over our heads” in reference to having a home.
 Having a good strong roof makes sense on many levels.
-Bonnie Pesch, a veteran personal lines underwriter with West Bend, will discuss how your roof ages and the role insurance plays if your roof is damaged.
+This blog will discuss how your roof ages and the role insurance plays if your roof is damaged.

 A roof is usually the best it’s going to be when it’s installed.
 New shingles can tolerate much more abuse from elements, like hail.
 On the other hand, even just a small piece of hail can damage an older roof.
 A roof will also lose its ability to shed water as it gets older.